 Attorney Corey Hanrahan has helped many employees all across Southern California enforce their rights at work.
 Contact The Hanrahan Firm to find out how we can help you with your class lawsuit.

 Class Action FAQs

 Class cases are critical in the enforcement of employee rights, because they are often the only way that individual employees can challenge company-wide illegal treatment from employers.
-With a class action, one lawsuit can vindicate the rights of a larger group of people where no individuals would otherwise have enough of an economic incentive to bring suit against the employer in a single plaintiff case.
-Class actions work to ensure that things like wage and hour, anti-discrimination and civil rights laws are adequately enforced.
+One lawsuit can vindicate the rights of a larger group of people where no individuals would otherwise have enough of an economic incentive to bring suit against the employer in a single plaintiff case.
+Class cases work to ensure that things like wage and hour, anti-discrimination and civil rights laws are adequately enforced.

-A. Yes.
+Yes.
 If the court approves the settlement in the underlying action, all absent class members are bound to the judgment or settlement of the case.
 However, if the action is primarily for compensatory damages, absent class members are entitled to notice and an opportunity to “opt-out” (exclude themselves) from the case.
-If a person opts-out, he or she is not bound by any judgment or settlement of the class action.
+If a person opts-out, he or she is not bound by any judgment or settlement of the case.

 Technically, class members do not “join” the lawsuit but decide to participate by not “opting-out.”
 In a lawsuit for monetary damages, any class member who does not “opt-out” is considered to have joined in the class and will likely be bound by the results of the litigation if it proceeds as a class case.
 If a class member should determine, however, that he wants to participate in the suit as a named party, he may hire his own lawyer and seek to intervene participate in the lawsuit.